TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 Bold deeds and heroic acts of courageous men adorned in glittering armor and wielding shining swords in the defense of fair maidens live large in the minds of the young and naïve.
 But behind the endless ranks of knights and soldiers are the true movers and shakers of the land.
 The swords and those who wield them are capable of much destruction, but they are tools all the same, to be used and discarded as need be.
-The ones who guide these weapons are those versed in the game of thrones, the political machinations that can ignite a war or bring peace to a ravaged land.
-Intrigue and its masters hold true power in Westeros, and their Cunning is just as deadly as the greatest knight in the Seven Kingdoms.
+The ones who guide these weapons are those versed in the game of thrones, the political machinations that can ignite a war or bring peace to a ravaged land. **Engagement** and its masters hold true power in Westeros, and their Cunning is just as deadly as the greatest knight in the Seven Kingdoms.

-# Intrigue Essentials
+# **Engagement** Essentials

-Intrigues have two essential components: the exchange and Influence.
-Exchanges are the framework in which the Intrigue unfolds, while Influence describes the objective of each participant in each exchange.
+**Engagement**s have two essential components: the exchange and Influence.
+Exchanges are the framework in which the **Engagement** unfolds, while Influence describes the objective of each participant in each exchange.

 ## The Exchange

-Much of what happens during an Intrigue occurs without need of the rigorous framework found in other parts of this game; players play the parts of their characters and roleplay through the negotiations, making their cases, bribing, or intimidating as the situation warrants.
+Much of what happens during an **Engagement** occurs without need of the rigorous framework found in other parts of this game; players play the parts of their characters and roleplay through the negotiations, making their cases, bribing, or intimidating as the situation warrants.
 That said, intrigues do follow a loose structure to ensure that each player has a chance to affect the outcome and simulate the expertise found in characters who excel in these environments.

-Effectively, an Intrigue is broken up into loose units called exchanges.
+Effectively, an **Engagement** is broken up into loose units called exchanges.
 An exchange is not a fixed amount of time: one exchange might last just a few seconds, while another might extend for hours.
-The Narrator assesses the time that passes based on the amount of time spent roleplaying while also accounting for the circumstances surrounding the Intrigue.
+The Narrator assesses the time that passes based on the amount of time spent roleplaying while also accounting for the circumstances surrounding the **Engagement**.

 During an exchange, each participant has a turn to Act.
-On a turn, the player rolls ability tests or performs some other maneuver to shift the Intrigue in their favor.
-Once each player has had a turn, the exchange ends, and either the Intrigue resolves or a new exchange begins.
+On a turn, the player rolls ability tests or performs some other maneuver to shift the **Engagement** in their favor.
+Once each player has had a turn, the exchange ends, and either the **Engagement** resolves or a new exchange begins.

 ## Influence

-The aim of every Intrigue is to gain enough Influence to compel your opponent to say, reveal, do, or Act as you want.
+The aim of every **Engagement** is to gain enough Influence to compel your opponent to say, reveal, do, or Act as you want.
 Whether you’re trying to change a person’s mind, pass yourself as someone or something else, or even just get them into bed, the process is the same.
 In a way, Influence

 functions a lot like damage.
-As with combat, you roll a conflict test, using Deception or Persuasion, against your opponent’s Intrigue Defense.
+As with combat, you roll a conflict test, using Deception or Persuasion, against your opponent’s **Engagement** Defense.
 A success generates an amount of Influence that applies against your target’s Composure.
 Once you reduce an opponent’s Composure to 0, you defeat him or her and decide the Consequences.

-# Intrigue STATISTICS
+# **Engagement** STATISTICS

-Several abilities describe your effectiveness in an Intrigue.
+Several abilities describe your effectiveness in an **Engagement**.
 From them, you derive the information you need to engage in dangerous exchanges and shape the future of your lands.
-What follows is a summary of the game’s Intrigue statistics and the methods for coming up with your derived statistics.
+What follows is a summary of the game’s **Engagement** statistics and the methods for coming up with your derived statistics.

 ## Abilities

-All of the following abilities directly describe your capabilities in matters of Intrigue.
+All of the following abilities directly describe your capabilities in matters of **Engagement**.

-### Awareness

-You use Awareness to gauge your opponent’s motives—to watch for misdirection and subterfuge.

-* Add your Awareness rank to your Intrigue Defense.

 ### Cunning

 Cunning measures your wit and mental dexterity, essential characteristics in successful social combat.

-* Add your Cunning rank to your Intrigue Defense.
+* Add your Cunning rank to your **Engagement** Defense.

-### Deception
+### Deception ✓

 One of the key tools in intrigues, Deception is a critical ability for masking your intentions and influencing a target using misdirection and false pretenses.

 * You may roll Deception tests to Influence a target.

-### Persuasion
+### Persuasion ✓

 Another vital ability, Persuasion represents your talents at bargaining, seduction, charm, and a variety of social skills.

 * You may roll Persuasion tests to Influence a target.

+### Intimitation

+{May only be used to escalate to violence}

+### Style

+### Performance

+### Etiquette

+### Perception ✓

+You use Perception to gauge your opponent’s motives—to watch for misdirection and subterfuge.

+* Add your Perception rank to your **Engagement** Defense.

 ### Status

 Status describes your character’s social standing, his class, and rank within society.

-* You add your Status rank to your Intrigue Defense.
+* You add your Status rank to your **Engagement** Defense.
 * You roll a Status test to determine your place in the order of initiative.

 ### Will